xsdc/AppleStoreGlucode/DesignPatterns/AppleStoreAbstractFactory/README.md

 #### Abstract factory:

-- Defines a protocol that each concrete factory must implement to produce the related products of a family, with each concrete factory returning device-specific variants.
+- Defines a protocol that each concrete factory must implement to produce the related products of a family.
+Each concrete factory returns device-specific variants.

 ```swift
 protocol AbstractComponentFactory {